Art is Presence

 Joana Gea, born in Spain, dancer, teacher and choreographer.
-Graduated in Social Education in Barcelona and she is member of the CID International Council, France.
+She studied Social Integration in Barcelona and is a member of the CID International Council, France.

-Creator of several social-artistic projects for social collectives, she organized meetings, workshops and creations in collaboration with young artists, and collaborative, transdisciplinary and creative practices.
-She actively participates in the independent dance movement through the teaching, creation and delivery of specific workshops.
+Creator of several social-artistic projects for social collectives, she organized meetings, workshops and creations in collaboration with young artists.

 She has collaborated as a soloist dancer in different Gypsy music bands, such as Fanfara Transylvania (Romania), Zíngaros (Argentina), Orchestra Octophus (Italy) and Sadko Klezmer Band (Argentina), among others.

-She was principal dancer in several projects and musical groups of the Gitano-Oryental genre, such as Masallah (Granada), Les Bohemiens (Mexico), Tutti Frutti (Argentina).
-He actively participates in activities related to Romanies dances, participating in different Events and Festivals related to Rom culture.
+She was a principal dancer in various projects and musical groups such as Masallah (Granada), Les Bohemiens (Mexico), Tutti Frutti (Argentina).
+She actively participates in activities related to Romanies dances, participating in different Events and Festivals related to Rom culture.

 Some creative proposals in dance were: Stories of Idariel a work based on the legend of the Poppies, presented in Mexico and Buenos Aires with the collaboration of guest artists, and currently works with the Project Zigarian Stories which mainly disseminates some of the Romanies legends through music, theater, dance, poetry and stories.
 His last presentation was Once day we were birds, a dance show inspired by an ancient Russian Romani legend, in Buenos Aires (Argentina).